PUM04/docker-setup/README.md

 docker-compose up
 ```
 Builds and starts the react app in a container
+> NOTE: Windows users might have to remove/comment the "volumes" line in docker-compose.yaml file
 # Learning
 Recommended videos for running a container, understanding Dockerfile and docker-compose.yaml